What Is Rice Cake Made Of? Ingredients, Variations, and More

 Primary Ingredient: Rice

-The star of the show is, of course, rice.
-But not just any rice works; the type of rice determines the texture and flavor of the rice cake.
+The undisputed star of rice cakes is, of course, rice—but not just any type.
+Different kinds of rice drastically change the final product, affecting both texture and taste.

 Additional Ingredients